Hexvoker: School of Evocation Wizard

 Spellbook

-Cantrips: fire bolt, mage hand, mind sliver, minor illusion, mold earth, ray of frost.
+Cantrips: fire bolt, mage hand, mind sliver,

 1st Level: absorb elements, find familiar, identify, mage armor, magic missile, shield, sleep, unseen servant.